jsantell/dancer.js/README.md

   // Let's turn this beat on right away beat.on();

-  dance.onceAt( 10, function() {
+  dancer.onceAt( 10, function() {
     // Let's set up some things once at 10 seconds }).between( 10, 60, function() {
     // After 10s, let's do something on every frame for the first minute }).after( 60, function() {
     // After 60s, let's get this real and map a frequency to an object's y position
-    // Note that the instance of dance is bound to "this" object.y = this.frequency( 400 );
+    // Note that the instance of dancer is bound to "this" object.y = this.frequency( 400 );
   }).onceAt( 120, function() {
     // After 120s, we'll turn the beat off as another object's y position is still being mapped from the previous "after" method beat.off();
   });

-  dance.play();
+  dancer.play();
 ```

 Extending/Plugins
 ---

-You can extend the Dance prototype by calling the static method `addPlugin( name, fn )`, which extends the Dance prototype.
-A Dance instance then can call the function provided in its context and subscribe to a preexisting event like `update`, or make your own.
+You can extend the Dancer prototype by calling the static method `addPlugin( name, fn )`, which extends the Dancer prototype.
+A Dancer instance then can call the function provided in its context and subscribe to a preexisting event like `update`, or make your own.
 Look in the `plugins/` directory for examples.

 Development
 ---